syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Measurement-Annotation.md

 # Working with measurements annotations

-Measurement annotations are used to measure the distance, area, perimeter, radius, volume of the objects present in a PDF document.

-The PDF viewer allows you to include the measurement annotations in a PDF document and provides options to modify or remove the existing measurement annotations.
+Measurement annotations are used to measure the distance, area, perimeter, radius, volume of the objects present in a PDF document.The PDF viewer allows you to include the measurement annotations in a PDF document and provides options to modify or remove the existing measurement annotations.
 The supported measurement annotations are listed as follows.

 1. Area
 2. Distance